 FEYER George

 He became a television personality.
 The CBC noting his quick cartooning skills hired him for live programs.
 First during children’s shows he moved on to “The Midnight Club” hosted by Pierre Berton, and the “Wayne and Shuster Show”.
 In 1955, he did a high profile gig on “Hockey Night in Canada”.
-In the 1960’s he had become a celebrity cartoonist.
+By the 1960’s he had become a celebrity cartoonist.

 He moved to Los Angeles in 1965 where his income doubled but he found it “… superficial, heartless and insane.”
-He committed suicide March 31, 1967.
+He committed suicide 31 March 1967.

 WORK: